viviRbi/vyNote/Javascript-notes.md

 ## Events and DOM

 ### What is the DOM?
 How is it represented as a data structure?
 What object in a browser environment allows us to interact with the DOM?
+***Dom***
+- The Document Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+- DOM methods allow programmatic access to the tree; with them one can change the structure, style or content of a document.
+- Nodes can have event handlers attached to them.
+Once an event is triggered, the event handlers get executed
+***How the Dome represent Data Structure**

 ### List some ways of querying the DOM for elements